aplus-framework/routing/guide/index.rst

 | **DELETE**      | /users/{int} | App\Users::delete/*  | users.delete  |
 +-----------------+--------------+----------------------+---------------+

-In the fourth parameter of the ``serve`` method it is possible to be in an array the routes that should not be added.
+In the fourth parameter of the ``resource`` method it is possible to be in an array the routes that should not be added.
 And they are: ``index``, ``create``, ``show``, ``update``, ``replace`` and ``delete``.